 We are a newly incorporated exempted company incorporated under the laws of the Cayman Islands with no operating results.
 Because we lack an operating history, you have no basis upon which to evaluate our ability to achieve our business objective of completing our initial Business Combination with one or more target businesses.
-We have no plans, arrangements or understandings with any prospective target business concerning a Business Combination and may be unable to complete our initial Business Combination.
+We may be unable to complete our initial Business Combination.
 If we fail to complete our initial Business Combination, we will never generate any operating revenues.